15 Simple Ways to Move More and Sit Less

 Commercials are annoying anyway.
 You don’t need to watch them!
 Mute the TV and give me 50! 😉

 8. For every 30 minutes of Netflix you watch do 5 minutes of exercise.

 This is more than reasonable!
 Those pushups during commercials can even count. 😉

 9. Take the stairs.

-My dad is almost 70 but you’d never guess it.
+My dad is 72 years young, but you’d never guess it.
 Why?
 Well, besides his generally healthy diet and lifestyle, during his 40 years as a CPA he took the stairs (22 flights) every. single. day.
 So skip the elevator and ALWAYS take the stairs!
 It keeps you young!

 10. Clean your house.

 Although cleaning shouldn’t replace regular, structured exercise, it’s still a great way to get up and move!
 Plus who doesn’t enjoy a tidy home?

 11. Aim for 30 minutes of quality exercise time each day.

 You don’t have to get a gym pass or become a marathon runner to get quality exercise.
 The key is to mix it up, try a variety of things, and stick with what you enjoy!